As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 While these hammers are wonderful to own and will help you save a lot of time, they are relatively expensive.
 So, if you don’t have the budget to purchase one, you can still get your work done without one.

-- Bon 11-840 3-Pound Stone Mason’s Hammer, which comes with a sixteen-inch handle that’s made of wood and a strong, three-pound steelhead.
+- Bon 11-840 3-Pound Stone Mason’s Hammer (Amazon link), which comes with a sixteen-inch handle that’s made of wood and a strong, three-pound steelhead.

-- Marshalltown SMH3 Stone Mason’s Hamillimeterer, which is has a three-pound steelhead and a strong, wooden handle.
+- Marshalltown SMH3 Stone Mason’s Hamillimeterer (Amazon link), which has a three-pound steelhead and a strong, wooden handle.

 I’ve covered different methods you can use for splitting, scoring, and chiseling rock.
 Now that you know how to work with rock and stone, you can purchase the correct tools and get started.